 Feel More In Control

 About 5 months ago my wife and I welcomed a beautiful baby girl into the world.
 We had nine long months to anticipate her arrival.
 We prepared the nursery, we wrote lists of names, we visited doctors, and we spent time alone together.
 She finally arrived.
 In the hospital we snuggled and smiled at her.
 We definitely didn’t get enough sleep or buy enough diapers.
 We brought her home days later and it finally hit us.
-We were parents.
+We were parents!
 We were supposed to move forward with this tiny human in our lives and provide her the kind of life she deserved.
 We were her source of nutrition, nurturing, and love.
 What we quickly learned is that being a parent is very different than watching people parent.
 We felt feelings of fear, inadequacy, confusion, exhaustion and frustration, just to name a few.
-If you are a new parent, or maybe you’ve been parenting for sometime, and are feeling overwhelmed by all that you are attempting to accomplish, know that you are not alone.
-After only 5 months I do not claim to know everything, but I have learned at least 5 tips that I feel are powerful tools to help all parents feel happier and more in control.
+As a marriage counselor and parenting coach, I have come alongside clients who can relate to these emotions!

-Have A Weekly Date Night
+#1 Have A Weekly Date Night

-Take Care Of Yourself
+#2 Take Care Of Yourself

 Just as it can become easy to stop taking good care of your marriage after having a baby, it can also be easy to stop taking good care of yourself.
-Make sure that you have time to engage in your hobbies, do the things you love.
+Make sure that you have time to engage in your hobbies, and do the things you love.
 If you stop taking care of yourself, you won’t have the energy or the stamina to take care of your baby.
 It may look different than it used to, but it needs to still be a part of your routine.

-Work To Tag Team While Parenting
+#3 Work To Tag Team While Parenting

 During an intense wrestling match a wrestler who is exhausted from the fight has the option to tag a teammate to replace him in the ring.
-If parenting with a partner, you have a built in teammate!
-This isn’t possible at all hours of the day, but when you are both home with your child make sure you are taking turns taking care of your baby.
+If you are parenting with a partner, you have a built-in teammate!
+This isn’t possible at all hours of the day, but when you are both home with your child, make sure you are taking turns taking care of your baby.
 If your child is crying and you can tell that your partner is becoming frustrated or overwhelmed, swap them out.
 On the other hand, if you’re getting frustrated or overwhelmed, be willing to take 10 minutes for yourself to calm down before you re-engage.
 If you can tag team your parenting, chances are good that one of you will always be able to handle the difficult moments.
-My wife’s favorite phrase is “YOUR TURN!” that is when I know it’s my turn to step into the ring.
+My wife’s favorite phrase is “YOUR TURN!”
+That is when I know it’s my turn to step into the ring.
 Be willing to seek your partner’s help early.
 Don’t wait until you are fully knocked down.

-Work Hard To Be Present
+#4 Work Hard To Be Present

 In our most recent pediatrician visit, our doctor told us that on average 4-month-old babies watch three hours of TV a day.
 Now they probably aren’t really watching the TV but the point is, my wife and I had to reevaluate what we did with our baby all day.
 Being present involves interacting, playing, responding to and teaching your baby.
 When your baby is awake and looking at you, those are your moments to respond.
 This can infinitely strengthen your bond.
 Phones, TVs, computers and screens can seriously hinder our ability to connect with our baby.
 It is too easy to slip away for hours into the virtual world and distract ourselves from reality.
 This, ultimately, is a choice to disconnect with your baby.
 Being present with your baby is an important way to find joy in parenting.
 I would also caution against slipping into the screen-world when you’re finally alone with your partner for the day.
 It’s incredibly important to be present with your partner as well as your baby.

-Cherish The Good Moments
+#5 Cherish The Good Moments